Diodes-Delight/www/content/docs/piunora/getting-started.md

 If you are using an eMMC module you can checkout the official Raspberry Pi [docs for flashing CM4 modules with eMMC](https://www.raspberrypi.com/documentation/computers/compute-module.html#steps-to-flash-the-emmc).

-They will the be most up to date but given they are a bit convoluted here is a short run down of how to proceed.
+They will the be most up to date but given they are a bit convoluted here is a more concise run down of how to proceed.
 Note that any instructions specific to setting USB boot on a CM4IO board in the Raspberry Pi guide do not apply to Piunora, see below for how this works on Piunora.

 The eMMC can be mounted as a Mass Storage device to your computer via USB, it will look like you just inserted an SDcard.